 The US Ski Team trains at Copper, but suffice it to say I enjoy a substantially lower caliber of skiing there.
-It’s a great mountain for beginners and is where I learned to ski.
-I’ve kept coming back thanks to their affordable four-pack (a great quantity for beginner skiers), but not without some trials and tribulations.
+It’s a great mountain for beginners and where I learned to ski.

-My initial lesson had me feeling so confident that I decided it would be a good idea to go down a giant run afterward (to the chagrin of my instructor), which immediately resulted in me crying and walking my way down the last third of the mountain.
+My initial lesson had me feeling so confident that I decided it would be a good idea to go down an entire run afterward (to the chagrin of my instructor), which resulted in me crying and walking my way down the last third of the mountain.

 This taught me that not all green runs are equal.
-I’ve learned from my mistakes, worked my way through the green runs at Copper, and finally took on my first blue last winter (tear-free!).
+I’ve learned from my mistakes, worked my way through the easiest green runs at Copper, and finally took on my first beginner-friendly blue (tear-free!).
 I hope this guide helps you do the same.

-Green is the easiest level of ski runs, with blue being the next step.
-Blues aren’t always significantly steeper, but are usually significantly longer, so if you’re going to try a blue for the first time make sure you have plenty of gas in the tank to get all the way down.
+Green is the easiest level of ski runs.
+Blue is considered intermediate.
+They aren’t always significantly steeper, but are usually significantly longer, so if you’re going to try a blue for the first time make sure you have plenty of gas in the tank.

-- What should I expect for a ski lesson?
+What should I expect for my first ski lesson?

-That’s another blog post – that I’ve already written.
-Find it here.
-Also, here’s what to wear your first time skiing.
+That’s a different post.
+Find that here.
+And here’s what to wear your first time skiing.
 This blog covers your next step – heading out on your own after your first lesson.

 Okay, let’s get into it!

 Copper has three sections – West Village, Center Village, and East Village.
-As a beginner, you’ll want to head over to East Village, which is made up of predominately green runs and also has some easy blues for when you’re ready to step up.
+As a beginner, you want West Village, which is made up of beginner-friendly green runs and some easy blues for when you’re ready to do more.

-I start at the Kokomo Express lift, which drops you off at the bottom half of the run called Roundabout.
+Start at the Kokomo Express lift, which drops you off at the bottom half of a run called Roundabout.
 This section of the run at times barely qualifies as downhill and is the run that all of the tiny children learn to ski on.
 So it’s perfect.
 Swallow your pride and take a few runs down that to ease into things and get comfortable.

 I only ski a few times a year, so the first time I get out in the winter I’m always unsure whether I actually remember how to ski, so a quick run down Roundabout can be very reassuring.

-Your next step up is getting back on Kokomo and taking the next lift up, the Lumberjack.
-I will warn you that as of January 2017 this lift’s seats were still super old and uncomfortable, but it’s worth the dead legs to get a slightly longer, but not steep run in.
+Your next step up is getting back on Kokomo to take another lift further up the mountain: Lumberjack.
+I will warn you that as of January 2019 this lift’s seats were still super old and uncomfortable, but it’s worth the dead legs to get a slightly longer, but not steep run in.

-From the top of Lumberjack, you’ll want to take the run to the right (when you’re still on the lift) called West Ten Mile.
-This run is longer than Kokomo and is still one of my favorite sections.
+From the top of Lumberjack, take the run to your right called West Ten Mile.
+This run is longer than Roundabout and is still one of my favorite sections.
 It’s got a very gentle slope, the run is super wide, and usually, there are few other skiers on it.

 Next, take Kokomo up again but turn left and go down Prospector.
 This will give you a taste of a steeper hill at the end of the run without getting you in over your head.
-From there, you can take Kokomo to Lumberjack again but turn left and go down Roundabout to Fairway and end on Prospector.
+From there, you can take Kokomo to Lumberjack again.
+This time, turn left and go down Roundabout to Fairway and end on Prospector.

 Repeat these options until you’re feeling good.
 For me, this was all I did my first day outside of a lesson.
 You may want to do this routine for multiple days.
 Or all season.
 Or years in a row.
 That’s totally fine!

 Building confidence gradually helped me actually enjoy myself.
-Skiing is supposed to be fun – remember, that’s why you’re paying all this money and waking up at the crack of dawn to beat traffic and willingly spending time outside in below-freezing temperatures!
+Skiing is supposed to be fun – remember, that’s why you’re paying all this money and willingly spending time outside in below-freezing temperatures!
 You don’t have to be Linsday Vonn-ing your way down the mountain to have a good time or be a “real skier.”

-From the top of Union Creek, you have several options.
-My go-to is taking Woodwinds to Minor Matter.
+From the top of Union Creek, take Woodwinds to Minor Matter.
 The beginning looks very steep (at least to me), but don’t worry it will level out and you can do this!

 The best part about taking this route is you end up at the T-Rex Grill, a restaurant in the middle of the mountain.
-This is a great place to take a break, eat some delicious french fries, and watch people who are much better than you at skiing come down some blue runs.
+This is a great place to take a break, eat some delicious french fries, and soak up the sun (just make sure you’ve put on sunscreen!).

 Once properly satiated, you can take Woodwinds Traverse to Easy Feelin’ to get back down to the lift in a beginner-friendly manner.

 From here, you have a bunch of options.
 You can connect back to the T-Rex area from Soliloquy, you can take different routes off Union Creek, anything you’d like.
-Pretty much anything green on Union Creek, Kokomo, Lumberjack, or Timberline will be in your comfort zone at this point.
+I liked Scooter and Vein Glory a lot since they were both lower traffic, not super steep, and very pretty.
+At this point, you’ll probably be comfortable on anything green on Union Creek, Kokomo, Lumberjack, or Timberline.

 At this point, I asked my husband for help.
 I do not take instructions well from my lovely spouse and have been known to be a bit stubborn.
 But something wasn’t working.